 Step No: What am I doing?
 (List the steps required to perform the task in the sequence they are carried out) What could go wrong?
 (What are the risks created at each step) Who / what is affected?
 (Consider neighbours, subcontractors, public, environment, reputation, contract conditions) How can I do it safely?
-(What do we need to do to protect everyone affected?
-Use above the line controls where possible) Residual risk score (Risk score with controls in place) Person responsible for the controls (Nominate who will check the controls are in place & offective) ISF-30 This is an uno introlled copy if photocopied or printed Published:1/10/202 Page 2 of:
+(What do we need to do to protect everyone affectee?
+Use above the line controls where possible) Residual risk score (Risk score with controls in place) Person responsible for the controls (Nominate who will check the controls are in place & effective)

+This is an uncontrolled copy if photocopied or printed

+Page 2

-Water Ways RCP (FROM OP) They are not generic documents.
+They are not generic documents.
 Key points follow:

-- As far as possible the staff involved in any job requiring a SWMS must be involved in its preparation. - ► The SWMS must be developed well before any physical work begins. - The SWMS shall break the job down into manageable tasks, identify the risks associated with each task and detail the controls necessary to manage each risk. - Health, safety, quality and environmental risks are all to be considered. - ➤ All practicable steps must be taken to eliminate risk before consideration is given to controls that minimise risk.
+- As far as possible the staff involved in any job requiring a SWMS must be involved in its preparation. - The SWMS must be developed well before any physical work begins. - ➤ The SWMS shall break the job down into manageable tasks, identify the risks associated with each task and detail the controls necessary to manage each risk. - Health, safety, quality and environmental risks are all to be considered. - ▶ All practicable steps must be taken to eliminate risk before consideration is given to controls that minimise risk.